Flood (Halo): Games

-The Flood reappears in the Halo 3 mission "Floodgate", on board a damaged ship that escapes the quarantine around Delta Halo.
-While the infestation of Earth is prevented, Master Chief and Arbiter form a tenuous alliance with the Flood to stop the activation of all the Halo rings at the Forerunner installation known as the Ark.
-Once the threat is stopped, the Gravemind turns on them.
-The Master Chief fights his way to the center of High Charity, freeing Cortana and destroying the city, but Gravemind attempts to rebuild itself on a Halo under construction at the Ark.
-Realizing that activating the ring will destroy only the local Flood infestation due to the Ark's location outside of the Milky Way, the Master Chief, Arbiter, and Cortana proceed to Halo's control room, activate the ring, and escape.
-The Gravemind warns them that his defeat will only delay the Flood, not stop it.
+The Flood reappears in Halo 3 (2007), on board the damaged High Charity, which escapes the quarantine around Delta Halo and follows the Prophet of Truth to a Forerunner portal on Earth.
+While the infestation of Earth is prevented, Truth and High Charity travel through the portal to the Forerunner installation known as the Ark.
+The Gravemind manipulates the Master Chief and Arbiter into an alliance with the Flood to stop Truth from activating the Halo Array.
+Although Arbiter kills Truth, the Gravemind betrays them.
+The Master Chief fights his way to the center of High Charity, freeing Cortana and destroying the city, but the Gravemind attempts to rebuild itself on the Halo under construction at the Ark.
+Realizing that activating the ring will destroy only the local Flood infestation due to the Ark's location outside of the Milky Way, the Master Chief, Arbiter, and Cortana proceed to Halo's control room, activate the ring and escape.

 The Flood also makes an appearance in the video game spinoffs Halo Wars and Halo Wars 2.
 In Halo Wars, they are encountered infesting a Forerunner installation and ultimately annihilated by the actions of the human ship Spirit of Fire's crew.
-In the Halo Wars 2 expansion "Awakening the Nightmare", the surviving Flood were accidentally released by the Banished while salvaging the wreck of High Charity.
-The Flood also serves as an enemy in the game's cooperative "Firefight" mode.
+In the Halo Wars 2 expansion "Awakening the Nightmare", the surviving Flood are accidentally released by the Banished while salvaging the remaining wreckage of High Charity.
+The expansion features new Flood types alongside those seen in previous games.
+The parasite also serves as an enemy in the cooperative "Firefight" mode of Halo Wars 2 and The Master Chief Collection.
 The Flood also appear in cooperative play in Halo: Spartan Assault.

-With Halo 3, the developers added a multiplayer gametype called "Infection", a last man standing mode based on a fan-created scenario where human players defend against Flood-infected players, with each slain human adding to the infected's ranks.
-The game mode returned in Halo: Reach (2010), Halo 4 (2012), renamed "Flood", The Master Chief Collection (2014), and Halo 5.
+With Halo 3, the developers added a multiplayer gamemode called "Infection", a last man standing mode based on a fan-created scenario where human players defend against enemy players, with each slain human adding to the infected's ranks.
+The game mode returned in Halo: Reach (2010), Halo 4 (2012), where it was renamed "Flood",The Master Chief Collection (2014), Halo 5 (2015), and Halo Infinite (2021).